honnnei/Project-1-futureproof-blog/README.md

 Day 1 - creating a server, creating new posts and saving them into storage.json.
 Adding styling.
 Day 2 - creating comments, saving them into storage.json, also creating a giphy option.
 Adding styling.
 Day 3 - mergin the blog app with the giphy option.
 Creating emoji reactions.
 Creating a date stamp, character limit alert and character counter.
 Adding styling.
-Day 4 - Refactoring & adding more styling.
+Day 4 - Refactoring, extra features & adding more styling.

 ### What We Learned:
 - how to save data into a json file
 - how to retrieve data from a json file
 - how to add additional data into an object which already exists in our json storage
+- creating responsive sites with jquery
 - how to create a Date stamp with JS new Date object.

 # Challenges we overcame: